 50 years ago, a deluge of monsters came to attack Kamura Village, nearly wiping the population to nothing.
 This event earned the name

 The Rampage.
 You encounter the Rampage a few times while playing through the game, as well as it being an integral part in progressing the main story.

 It has a tower defense style of gameplay and will be its own kind of quest.
-Read specific details of the Rampage by clicking our button link below!

 There is a brand new training area with a really large monster to test your weapons, wirebug attacks, and switch skills on.
 Moreover, it is no longer limited to one person; you can now train with other hunters!
-Know more by clicking our button link below!

 It serves a similar function to Charms from previous games, these equipment offer unique buffs to hunters.
-Learn more about it by reading our guide linked below!

 Hunter Connect is essentially matchmaking for hunters.
 You will need to create your own Hunter Connect with the appropriate details, such as the time you want to hunt and what kind of hunters you're looking for (beginners, veterans, etc.).